jfgreen/jfgreen.uk/content/python-memory-usage.md

 ### Conclusion

-We settled on using `typing.NamedTuple` to represent high volume data, and to use the richer `DataClass` for the lower volume results of aggregate.
+We settled on using `typing.NamedTuple` to represent high volume data, and to use the richer `DataClass` for the lower volume collections.

 Whatever your use case, I hope the above measurements help you make an informed choice.

 ### Bonus: Comparing with Pympler

-To validate our findings, lets perform the same analysis using `asizeof` from the [pympler][4] package.
+To validate our findings, let's perform the same analysis using `asizeof` from the [pympler][4] package.

 | Data    | Size (Bytes)  |